luke185/CP3407_MyClean/iteration_1.md

 - Notifications for New Bookings (20) [1 days] {Squeeze this in as a 1 day task}
 - Total: 16 days

+> [!WARNING]
-Note: Initially we had 4 group members and were working on a 16 day iteration.
+> Note: Initially we had 4 group members and were working on a 16 day iteration.

 >V2: Week / Chapter 3
 **Team Velocity:** 0.7 (Recommended velocity for the first iteration of a new project)